 I currently work at Center for Economic and Policy Research (CEPR).
 In the past, I’ve worked in climate change/environmental protection and as a bicycle mechanic.

 I’m interested in working toward a world that’s fair and equitable, and I think the future is either socialism or barbarism.
 Right now, I am particularly interested in pushing back against the “sharing economy” and related things coming out of Silicon Valley.
 In general, I like to look at the political economy of neoliberalism in various ways.

 Apart from the typical stuff, I like urbanism (and small streets — that’s 12th Pl NW, D.C. above), intentional communities, bikes, thoughtful video games, cooking, running, and biking.

 I’m originally from around Hartford, Connecticut and studied at Grinnell College in Grinnell, Iowa where I got my degree in Biological Chemistry and Political Science.
-(I’m still interested in both but, to be honest, I would probably major in Sociology and take a lot of Art History classes if I were to choose now.)
-During my time in college, I studied abroad in Denmark, and although I think the Danes do a lot of things well, I have no illusions about their supposed superiority.
+(I’m still interested in both but, to be honest, I would probably major something different if I chose now.)
+During my time in college, I studied abroad in Denmark, and although I think the Danes do a lot of things well, I have no illusions about the supposed superiority of their society.